Ukrainian city of Mariupol searches for survivors amid rubble of theatre

 Satellite images of the theatre taken earlier this week before it was struck show a large structure with a red roof and the Russian word for "children" painted in large white letters on the tarmac at the front and back.

+Zalavska and her family tried to escape Mariupol once before, on March 6, when they heard a safe corridor had opened.
+But she said Russian shelling continued and so they rushed back to their shelter.
+On the second attempt they pushed on.

+"To tell the truth we were ready to die," she said.
+"We could die in a bomb shelter or we could die trying to get to freedom.
+We did not have a choice."

-(Reporting by Pavel Polityuk, Writing by Alessandra Prentice, Editing by Timothy Heritage and Mike Collett-White)
+(Additional reporting by Stephen Farrell; Writing by Alessandra Prentice; Editing by Timothy Heritage and Mike Collett-White)